 - Kentucky offers online voter registration.

 - You should know: you need a Social Security number to use Kentucky's online voter registration system.
-If you don't have a Social Security number, you can still register to vote by mail.
+If you don't have a Social Security number, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Your full Social Security number is required.
 It is used for administrative purposes only and is not released to the public (KRS 116.155).
 No person shall be denied the right to register because of failure to include Social Security number.